dqrobotics/matlab/CONTRIBUTING.md

 ![add_commit_push](https://user-images.githubusercontent.com/23158313/149603960-d69a8202-a3b1-4af5-a2d8-e1197cc26a81.gif)

-However, if your explanation is longer or affects more than one file, you must write a more meaninful commit using a text editor, and hence **would not** use the `-m` option.
+However, if your explanation is longer or affects more than one file, you must write a more meaningful commit using a text editor, and hence **would not** use the `-m` option.

 For example, this is how a longer commit would be written:
 ```